-Tom Donohue, who lives up in Ontario, Canada, has a humid basement.
+Quick Column Summary: How to reduce humidity in basement You may be doing everything right Damproof or waterproof foundations Run a humidifier Tom Donohue, who lives up in Ontario, Canada, has a humid basement.
 He's not alone.
 Millions have this issue.
 "How can I reduce humidity in my basement in the summer.
-I do not have cracks in my foundation or sitting water.
-The humidity level today is handled with a de-humidifier.
-Is there a better long […]
+I do not […]

-Missy Merritt, who lives in Ocean View, NJ, has a problem in her pool house. " I have a pool house that was build without a foundation.
-You have to step down to the pool house.
-This is my only guest room and it is very musty smelling.
-The pump from the well is in a […]
+Quick Column Summary: Musty room is an embarrassment Vapor barrier will help Control the water to dry out the space Run a dehumidifier Missy Merritt, who lives in Ocean View, NJ, has a problem in her pool house. " I have a pool house that was build without a foundation.
+You have to step down to […]

-Ruth Hendrickson, who lives in Lincoln, MA wrote to me with a very fascinating question: "My wood frame house built in 1927 has wood shingles outside and plaster over rock lath inside.
-No wall insulation.
-Probably balloon construction.
-Is it safe to put insulation in the walls, or will I get water vapor condensing in […]
+Quick Column Summary: Add wall insulation to balloon framing Based on where you live...no You need that opening to allow water vapor an escape Ruth Hendrickson, who lives in Lincoln, MA wrote to me with a very fascinating question: "My wood frame house built in 1927 has wood shingles outside and plaster over rock lath […]

 Janice Rozier, who lives in Folkston, GA, sent me a fascinating email: "I'm having an addition built onto my existing brick home.
 The question I have is about the house wrap vs vapor barrier.
 The addition is framed wood structure with cement siding, (already installed), cathedral ceiling, and concrete floor.
 Do I need the vapor […]